 Connecting People, Systems and Structure Effectively

-For a copy of an integrated practitioner and academic rationale for and description of ‘leadership and structural agility’, please ask for our white paper derived from Jeremy Tozer's doctoral research at Henley Business School.
+For a copy of an integrated practitioner and academic rationale for and description of ‘leadership and structural agility’, please ask for our white paper derived from Jeremy Tozer's doctoral research .

 Digital Business: Transformation Strategy

-A digital business strategy will include creating and sustaining digital transformation capability; and such a strategy is likely to be emergent.
+To achieve strategic business objectives, organizations will need to develop and embed transformation capability; and such a strategy may be emergent.
 It will have three distinct components: Information and Communication Technology (ICT) Systems, Leadership Agility, and Structural Agility which interplay within 'context'.